Thinking about having a home security gate installed at your home?

 Wooden Gates

 Wooden gates are a much-loved classic amongst homeowners.
-They're of course less water resistant than their metal counterparts.
-They require maintenance more often and without proper wood treatment can be prone to rot, warping and other weather damage.
+They're of course less water resistant than their metal counterparts, and require maintenance more often.
+Without proper wood treatment can be prone to rot, warping and other weather damage.

 Metal Gates